 Performing at various locations around the fairgrounds daily at 1:00pm, 3:00pm and 6:00pm

 Antique Tractor Display

 Learn about New York’s agricultural heritage through this fascinating collection of antique farm tractors.
 Most of these machines have long retired from the field and were produced before 1960.
 Most have been restored; some to better-than-new condition.
-The tractors are on exhibit every day of the State Fair in their new location across from the FFA Building.
+The tractors are on exhibit every day of the State Fair in their new location across from the Beef Barn.

 Armed Forces Day

 Thursday, August 31 is Armed Forces Day and will, as always, honor the contributions of those who served and who made the ultimate sacrifice in defense of our country.
 Make sure to attend the Armed Forces Day ceremonies at 11:00am at the Veterans Memorial.
 Join the State Fair community as we honor and give tribute to all members of our Armed Forces.

 Armed Forces Day allows free admission to any active duty or veteran with military identification (Military ID Card, form DD-214 or NYS Driver License, Learner Permit or non-driver ID card with a veteran designation).

 Art and Craft Exhibitions

 From fine arts and photography to homespun crafts like quilting, woodworking and needlepoint, work by some of New York’s most talented artists will be on display and competing for ribbons.
 Located in the Art & Home Center.

 Art and Home Center